 Making Sure Your Dog Gets the Right Nutrition

-The food you feed to your dog is the single most important thing you can do for its health.
-Mammals need a wide range of nutrients to maintain healthy body function.
+The food you feed to your dog is the single most important thing you can do for their health.
+Mammals need a wide range of nutrients to maintain healthy bodily function.
 Daily nutritional requirements must be met in order to ensure the long and healthy life of your dog.
 Dogs are omnivores (like us humans) and require 37 essential nutrients and there are 6 nutrient classes which a dog must have to function properly.